baibuz/SkillFactory/module_1/README.md

 # Task
 Analyse IMDB movies data set to answer 27 questions of a trivia.
-Trivia question were provided by SkillFactory Analysis is in
+Trivia question were provided by SkillFactory.

+Analysis is in Movies_IMBD.ipynb notebook.
+Notebook is organised by questions of the trivia.
 # "Who wants to be a millionaire" game score
 27/27
 # Self-reflection on the task